 The address for the event Didmarton Village Hall, The Playing Field, The Street, Didmarton, GL9 1DT.

-There is some parking at the village hall after which we’ve arranged overflow parking on one of the fields opposite owned by the Badminton Estate.
-Parking marshals will direct you when you arrive.
+There is some parking at the village hall and our event staff will direct you when you arrive.

 REGISTRATION & TIMINGS